cloudsolver/aws-saa/atoms/Route 53.md

 	- Routes to primary resource, then fails over to secondary resource if health deteriorates.
 High availability with an active-passive architecture. #availability
 	- Create a Failover group within the records with the same name.
 Use a primary and secondary resources for the failover.
 "You must create one primary and one secondary failover record."
 - Latency Based Routing Policy
-	- Routes to primary resources, then switches to secondary resource if the latency parameters get flagged.
+	- By using `latency records` it routes to primary resources, then switches to secondary resource if the latency criteria is not met.
 Typically, useful when multiple regions have hosted the resources.
+	- Latency based routing selects the path of least latency.
 - Geo-location Routing Policy
-	- Routes to resources that are based on the region of the request.
+	- By mapping IP addresses to locations it routes to resources that are based on the region of the request.
 Based on where users are their requests can be routed.
+	- You can also use geolocation routing to restrict distribution of content to only the locations in which you have distribution rights. #usecase
+	- You can use localization and i18n for users by routing with this policy. #usecase
 - Multi-Value Answer Routing Policy
+	- Route 53 returns multiple values for the request at random and based on health.
+	- Ability to return multiple health-checkable IP addresses is a way to use DNS to improve availability and load balancing. #availability #performant #reliable
 - Geo-proximity Routing Policy
-	- Routes to resources closest to the request.
+	- By using Route 53 `traffic flow` it routes to resources closest to the request.
 Shift requests from one location to another.
 ## References

 1.  https://aws.amazon.com/route53/